kendo-labs/knockout-kendo/web/Button.md

 liveOptions:
     - name: enabled
-      description: Determines if users can interact with the field
+      description: Determines if users can interact with the button
-    - name: isOpen
+    - name: clicked
-      description: Controls whether the navigatable calendar popup is visible
+      description: Attach a handler to execute when the button is clicked
-    - name: min
-      description: The minimum date allowed for selection in the field
-    - name: max
-      description: The maximum date allowed for selection in the field
-    - name: value
-      description: The current date value of the field
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget